 12A/12 – Suitable for 12 years and over

-Films classified 12A and video works classified 12 contain material that is not generally suitable for children aged under 12.
+Cinema content classified 12A and video content classified 12 contain material that is not generally suitable for children aged under 12.

-No one younger than 12 may see a 12A film in a cinema unless accompanied by an adult.
-Adults planning to take a child under 12 to view a 12A film should consider whether the film is suitable for that child.
-To help them decide, we recommend that they check the content advice for that film in advance.
+No one younger than 12 may be permitted to attend a 12A cinema screening unless they are accompanied by an adult.
+Adults planning to take a child under 12 to a 12A should consider whether the main feature is suitable for that child.
+To help them decide, we recommend that they check the BBFC’s content advice for the film in advance.

-No one younger than 12 may rent or buy a 12 rated video work.
+No one younger than 12 may rent or buy a 12-rated video.

 Dangerous behaviour